Jean-François Millet: Later years

 Hunting Birds at Night, 1874, Philadelphia Museum of Art.

 Calling Home the Cows, c.
 1866, National Gallery of Art.

 Despite mixed reviews of the paintings he exhibited at the Salon, Millet's reputation and success grew throughout the 1860s.
 At the beginning of the decade, he contracted to paint 25 works in return for a monthly stipend for the next three years and in 1865, another patron, Emile Gavet, began commissioning pastels for a collection that eventually included 90 works.
 In 1867, the Exposition Universelle hosted a major showing of his work, with the Gleaners, Angelus, and Potato Planters among the paintings exhibited.
 The following year, Frédéric Hartmann commissioned Four Seasons for 25,000 francs, and Millet was named Chevalier de la Légion d'Honneur.

 In 1870, Millet was elected to the Salon jury.
 Later that year, he and his family fled the Franco-Prussian War, moving to Cherbourg and Gréville, and did not return to Barbizon until late in 1871.
 His last years were marked by financial success and increased official recognition, but he was unable to fulfill government commissions due to failing health.
-On 3 January 1875, he married Catherine in a religious ceremony.
+On 3 January 1875, he married Catherine in a religious ceremony, having married her in a civil ceremony in 1853.
 Millet died on 20 January 1875.